duckling747/bibcrunch/README.md

 # BibCrunch
 BibCrunch is a project with the goal of finding reliable measures of text similarity.
-One such found is to use the, apparently now classic, if-idf method, combined with cosine similarity for the resulting vectors.
+One such found is to use the, apparently now classic, tf-idf method, combined with cosine similarity for the resulting vectors.
 This repository hosts the source code for a Flask website, that demostrates similarity measures achieved in this way.
 The similarities have been precalculated for a few hundred random Project Gutenberg books.
 The site itself can also calculate this measure